marfanr/dotfiles/README.md

 - **Walpaper** 			: [By WLOP](https://www.wallpaperflare.com/search?wallpaper=WLOP)

 ### :corn:  Features
-- Build in with openvpn manager
+- Build in with OpenVPN manager
 - available 3 default scripts

 # :rice_scene: SETUP

 if you are interested in installing this theme on your desktop please follow the steps below

+#### prerequisite

+because I use Artix or Arch Linux Distro, so for installation I use pacman. for other distributions please adjust yourself

 #### Installation